How to Develop Healthy Boundaries: 8 Powerful Ways

 The problem with opinion-slinging is we don’t know what someone else is feeling or going through and usually don’t know the whole story. (besides the plethora of incorrect information out there)

-How do I find my own boundaries?
+How do I find my boundaries?
 By focusing on the message God has for you instead of delivering messages to others.

 When we jump in others’ lanes, we miss the message God is trying to deliver to us.